Compute

 CCI supports the following detection mechanisms:

-• HTTP GET: Send an HTTP GET request to the container.
+• HTTP GET: An HTTP GET request is sent to the container.
 If the probe receives 2xx or 3xx, the container is healthy.

 You need to configure the following annotation for the pod to make timeoutSeconds take effect: